danieljwright/CV-project/README.md

 - ![X bar](https://latex.codecogs.com/png.latex?\dpi{100}&space;\color{white}&space;\bar{X}): The mean of vector X.
 - ![Y bar](https://latex.codecogs.com/png.latex?\dpi{100}&space;\color{white}&space;\bar{Y}): The mean of vector Y.
 - n : The number of elements (length) of the vectors X and Y.
+A score of -1 implies perfect positive linear relationship, while a score of -1 implies a score of perfect negative linear relationship.
+A score of 0 implies that there is no linear relationship between the two filters.
+SImilarly to the cosine similarity case, we return the absolute value of the pearson correlation coefficent, for the same reasons.

 We have 8 convolutional filters in our model architecture in total, and after training our model separately on the 6 noisy datasets, we obtain, for each filter, its pairwise similarity across all the 6 models.
 For example, for filter 1, we obtain its pairwise similarity for the following pairs of models : { (1, 2), (1, 3), (1,4), (1, 5), (1, 6), (2, 3), (2, 4), (2, 5), (2, 6), (3, 4), (3, 5), (3, 6), (4, 5), (4, 6), (5, 6) }.
 We take the pair with the maximum similarity, and randomly select one filter from the pair.
 For our final warm-started model, which will be trained on the entire noiseless dataset with 60000 images, we initialize each convolutional filter with the corresponding selected filter.
 Note that we are not initializing biases, and we are only initializing convoulutional filters, not the parameters of the fully connected layers.